MicrosoftDocs/customer-voice/cv-docs/sign-up-trial.md

 # Sign up for the Dynamics 365 Customer Voice trial

 You can sign up for a free 30-day trial of Dynamics 365 Customer Voice.
 After the trial period, you'll need a paid license to continue using Dynamics 365 Customer Voice.
-To purchase Dynamics 365 Customer Voice licenses, see [Purchase Dynamics 365 Customer Voice](purchase.md).

 1. Open [https://customervoice.microsoft.com](https://customervoice.microsoft.com/) in a web browser.